Dayana-N/inventory-management-PP3/README.md

 4. Enable users to delete items from the inventory system in a simple and efficient manner, ensuring the inventory remains up-to-date and accurate.
 5. Develop a feature that allows users to easily view all of the stock in the inventory system or refine by location, making it easy to keep track of inventory in different locations.
 6. Develop a feature that prevents the addition of duplicate items to the inventory system
+7. Delevop easy to navigate menu
+8. Add instructions on how to use the application

 ## Scope